 You are here

 I retired from the US Government in early January 2019 following a 39-year career with the US Department of State's Bureau of Intelligence and Research where I managed, mentored, wrote about diplomacy, politics and military affairs, and explained realpolitik to elected leaders, foreign policy decision-makers, military officials and congressional figures.
-I started my intelligence career when Cyrus Vance was Secretary of State, and have four decades of experience at the nexus of the worlds of intelligence and diplomacy.
-I was present when the intelligence community and the State Department made the transition from manual typewriters and rotary telephones to email and internet connectivity, have received numerous awards for my unique analytic work on the USSR (1980-87) and the Middle East (1987-2014).
+I started my intelligence career when Cyrus Vance was Secretary of State.
+I was present when the intelligence community and the State Department made the transition from manual typewriters and rotary telephones to email and internet connectivity -- an uneasy shift which in my judgment continues to affect the quality of analysis being delivered to policymakers.
+I have received numerous awards for my unique analytic work on the USSR (1980-87) and the Middle East (1987-2014).

-- From 1980 to 1987, I worked on the USSR, discerning Soviet leadership thinking and intentions from open media (Pravda, Izvestiya, etc.) (please click here for an overview of "Kremlinology"; to get an idea of the environment in which we worked, please read about the late Donald Graves, one of my colleagues, here).
-I was trained in analytic tradecraft by veterans of the OSS; my first supervisor, the late Martha Mautner, worked in the Embassy in Berlin during the 1948-49 airlift.
+- From 1980 to 1987, I worked on the USSR, discerning Soviet leadership thinking and intentions from open media (Pravda, Izvestiya, etc.) (please click here for an overview of "Kremlinology".

 - In 1987 I was invited by the department leadership to work on the Middle East, and for the next 27 years examined the Arab-Israeli conflict, US-Israel relations, Israel's relationship with Iran, Syria, Russia, the Palestinians, internal Israeli politics, political-military relations and the strategic balance.